romoore/pip-console/README.md

   period alters the color of the value where red is very low confidence, yellow is moderate confidence, and green is high confidence.

+  Pressing the 'X' key during operation will translate the Pipsqueak tag IDs from decimal to hexadecimal representation.

   You can highlight the different Pipsqueak transmitter rows by using the Up and Down arrow keys, the Page Up and Page Down keys, or the Home and End keys.
 Pressing Enter or Return on a row will display the packet history of